Natural Products

 Osteoporosis

-Women over the age of 50 are the most likely people to develop osteoporosis because our lighter, thinner bones and longer life spans are part of the reason we have a higher risk.
+Women over the age of 50 are the most likely to develop osteoporosis because our lighter, thinner bones and longer life spans are part of the reason we have a higher risk.

 UTI’s